prithvipratahkal/Blockhouse-project/README.md

-## API Endpoint:
+## API Endpoints:

 ### `/api/backtest/`

 This endpoint provides a backtesting feature for evaluating a trading strategy based on moving averages.
-Users can simulate a simple buy-and-sell strategy by specifying parameters for the initial investment, buy price, and sell price.
+Users can simulate a simple buy-and-sell strategy by specifying parameters for the initial investment, buy period, and sell period.
 The system then applies these rules to historical stock data and returns a detailed report of the trades made and the overall profit or loss.

 #### HTTP Method: `GET`